google/google-api-javascript-client/README.md

-# Google APIs Client Library for JavaScript
+# Google API Client Library for JavaScript

 ## Description

-Written by Google, this compact and efficient client library provides access to any of Google's RESTful APIs.
+Written by Google, this compact and efficient client library provides access to Google REST APIs.
 See below for a list of supported APIs.

 ## Beta